My College:

 For some families, this summer break might not feel so different from the school year.

-If your college student won't live at home this summer because they've lined up an awesome job, internship or research opportunity in another part of the country, there might be sadness mixed in with your pride and excitement.
+If your college student won't live at home this summer because they've lined up an awesome job, internship or research opportunity in another part of the country, sadness might be mixed in with your pride and excitement.

 We hope you find these tips and reflections from fellow college parents helpful and comforting.